 - 1. Connect the HDMI cable to your computer's HDMI output port. - 2.
-Connect the other end to one of the projector's HDMI ports.
+Connect the other end to the projector's HDMI port.

-Note: The projector converts the digital audio signal sent from your computer into a mono analog signal for the internal speaker or a stereo analog signal if you are connecting to external speakers.
+Note: The projector converts the digital audio signal sent from your computer into a mono analog signal for the internal speaker.